 You want to make your initial measurements as precise as possible so any trimming necessary is absolutely minimal.
 Otherwise, your finished product will be awkwardly visible in contrast to another door that has not been trimmed.

 - If a cabinet is by itself, no side panels, measure the whole cabinet side to side.
 That is your door width.

 - If a cabinet is by itself with side panels, subtract 1/4 inch from the cabinet width.
 The side panel size will be measured from the wall to the front of the cabinet plus 7/8″.
 This allows for thickness of door plus 1/8″ hinge adjustment play.

 - An end cabinet with side panel joined to 1 or more additional cabinets will allow for 1/8″ gap between door and side panel.
 The opposing side where it meets another cabinet will have 1/16″ subtracted from the measurement.
 This will correspond to 1/16″ subtraction from adjoining cabinet door measurement.
 A 1/8th inch gap between the 2 doors will result.

-Example: 3 – 15″ wall cabinets with decorative side panels on each end, joined together and stand alone as one big unit.
+Example: 3 wall cabinets, each 15″ wide with decorative side panels to finish off each end, joined together and mounted in a stand-alone installation as one big unit.